40 Things To Do in the Black Hills: The Ultimate Summer Guide

 Plan on visiting in the winter?
-Well, there is even a local ski resort (Yessss)!
+Well, there is even a local ski resort, Terry Peak.

-Full of iconic wild-west history and charm, legendary names such as Calamity Jane and Wild Bill Hickok are known to have frequented the area.
+Full of iconic wild-west history, legendary names such as Calamity Jane and Wild Bill Hickok are known to have frequented the area.
 Spend some time wandering the cobblestone streets or test your luck gambling.
-In fact, a trip to Deadwood is about as exciting as a trip to Las Vegas!
+In fact, a trip to Deadwood is about as exciting as a trip to Las Vegas.

 A 109-mile-long historic trail through the Black Hills is a must-see.
 You can access the path from 15 different trailheads.
-Though it runs through the majority of the Black Hills, we put the Michaelson Trail under the Deadwood area for ease of access and the Deadwood Marathon summer event.
+Though it runs through the majority of the Black Hills, we put the Mickelson Trail under the Deadwood area for ease of access and the Deadwood marathon summer event.

 Check out the map of the George S. Mickelson Trail.

 If you are a runner or walker, add the Deadwood Mickelson Trail Marathon or half-marathon to your bucket list.
-Markedly, the race route goes through some of the most beautiful sections along the Mickelson Trail from Rochford to Deadwood, South Dakota.
+The race route goes through some of the most beautiful sections along the Mickelson Trail from Rochford to Deadwood, South Dakota.

 In case you visit the Black Hills during winter, there is a ski resort!
 You can still drive up the mountain and hike around during the summer as well.

-Next, we will continue heading further north in the hill to Spearfish from Deadwood.
+Next, we will continue heading further north in the Hills to Spearfish from Deadwood.

-Spearfish Canyon is older than the Grand Canyon (whoa!).
-Drive the scenic byway and find natural gem hikes.
-Spearfish Canyon is magnificent to drive through during the (very brief) fall to see changing foliage.
+Spearfish Canyon is older than the Grand Canyon.
+Drive the scenic byway and find incredible hikes.
+Spearfish Canyon is magnificent to drive through during the fall if you’d like to see changing foliage.

 Hike to waterfalls in Spearfish Canyon.
 There are a few hikes to explore.
 For example, hike to see Roughlock Falls, Spearfish Falls, and Bridal Veil Falls.

 Beginning the second week in August annually, if you are into motorcycles, people from all over the world gather and attend the Sturgis Biker Rally.
-To point out, the rally hosts hundreds of thousands of bikers annually, along with headliner music entertainment.
-To emphasize, if you like to party or are considering getting a tattoo, Sturgis is your place!
+The rally hosts hundreds of thousands of bikers annually, along with headliner music entertainment.
+If you like to party or are considering getting a tattoo, Sturgis is your place!